zero-numeral/api-hashing/README.md

 pip3 install -r requirements.txt

 # you can specify which DLLs will be passed through the hash function,
-# by changing the next line:
+# by changing the following line:
 glob.glob(r'C:\Windows\System32\user32.dll')

-# for exmaple, to include all system DLLs you should type:
+# for exmaple, to include all system DLLs you should use:
 glob.glob(r'C:\Windows\System32\*.dll')
 ```